No matter what type of person you are – whether you consider yourself as confident or insecure – almost all of us carry self-limiting beliefs.

 Many of us view ourselves as victims of our own limiting beliefs, but it’s important to remember that the only reason that we created these beliefs is because they served us in some way – no matter how misguided they were.

-If you find yourself blaming other people or the wider world for your thoughts, it can be helpful to try to stop this and to keep in mind that you, and you alone, have the power to change your thoughts and the course of your life.
+If you find yourself blaming other people or the wider world for your thoughts, it can be helpful to keep in mind that you, and you alone, have the power to change your thoughts and the course of your life.
 It might also help to remember that a negative thought is still just a thought, and an unpleasant feeling is still just a feeling.
 They’re fleeting, and they’re not the truth – they will pass.

 One of the most powerful ways you can seize control is to put your new empowering belief to the test.
-So, if you’ve previously felt you weren’t creative enough to go to an art class, then why not go to an art class?
-If you’ve always felt too shy to ask someone out, then why not ask them out?
+So, if you’ve previously felt you weren’t creative enough to go to an art class, why not book one?
+If you’ve always felt too shy to ask someone out, why not give it a go?

-Of course, it may seem scary to do something you’ve always felt you couldn’t do, so if this step feels too daunting, perhaps take smaller steps instead.
+Of course, it may seem scary to do something you’ve always felt you couldn’t do, so if this step feels too daunting, perhaps try taking a smaller step instead.
 You could tell yourself you’ll try the art class for just 10 minutes, or go with a friend for a confidence boost.
 Instead of asking someone out on a date, you could strike up a friendly conversation instead.

 It’s key to keep testing these new theories and beliefs.
 The more you test them, the more your courage will grow – and the sooner you’ll begin to unlock your full potential.